 - **Cool completely:** Resist the urge to slice into the bread while it’s still hot.
 Allowing it to cool completely will prevent a gummy texture.

-Let’s face it, unless you have a horde of hungry elves at your disposal, you’ll probably have some leftover Christmas Bread.
+Let’s face it, unless you have a horde of hungry elves at your disposal, you’ll probably have some leftover Winter holiday Bread.
 But don’t fret, here’s how to keep it fresh and delicious:

 - **Room Temperature:** Wrap the cooled bread tightly in plastic wrap or store it in an airtight container.
 It will stay fresh for 2-3 days.